appsparkler/study/web/seo/brad-batesole/class.md

 - TF-IDF (Term Frequency - Inverse document frequency)
     - reflects how important a word is to a document within a collection - for ex. ("recite" would have high TF-IDF for our Lets Recite home page)
     - a tool called RYTE - https://ryte.com - https://en.ryte.com/wiki/TF*IDF/
+- Image optimization
+    - filenames need to be descriptive
+    - alt tags need to be descriptive

+## Introducing Structured Data
+- Structured data
+    - add structured data to our site - `application/ld-json` is the preferred format.
+    - determine the relevant content for our document
+    - define the action markup